dgcfung/react-calculator/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)  WEB DEVELOPMENT IMMERSIVE

+1. Fork
+1. Feature
+1. Clone
+1. Pull Request

-# React Calculator
+# Calculator App

-Tonight you will be building a calculator with React.
+Today you will be building a calculator with React.
 At first your calculator will just add 2 numbers together when they are typed in.
 For the bonus, we might get more creative.

-### Set Up
-Fork and clone the homework repo like always.
-Run ```npm install``` from the command line to install all dependencies.
-You will need to run ```npm start``` and go to ```http://localhost:3000```.

 ### Steps

-1. Start by creating a single component file in src/components and name it Calculator.js.
+1. Start by creating a single component name it Calculator.js.
 Create your Calculator class and in your render function add the following:
   ```js
   <div className="container">
     <h1>Add with React!</h1>